-As at 31 December 2022, the Group had a cash and cash equivalents (cash net of bank overdrafts) balance of £50.2m and undrawn Confidential Invoice Discounting and Revolving Credit Facilities of £75m.
+As at 31 December 2022, the Group had a cash and cash equivalents balance of £52.0m and undrawn Confidential Invoice Discounting and Revolving Credit Facilities of £75m.
 The Group also has a £200m term loan facility and a \$201.2m term loan facility, which are subject to financial and other covenants.
-A significant element of the indebtedness is the £446.2m shareholder loan notes, which are free from financial covenants.
+A significant element of the indebtedness is the £518.6m shareholder loan notes, which are free from financial covenants.
 The shareholder loan notes are repayable on 15 June 2028 or on an exit event, whichever is earlier.
 The Board has reviewed the Group's forecasts for the financial year ending 31 December 2023 and the 18 month period to 30 June 2024 and, alongside their 'base case' forecasts, have considered the potential impact of downside scenarios which could possibly still result from further economic disruption caused by the global Covid-19 pandemic or the war in Ukraine.
 The major variables being the impact of either of these on client volumes.